-Born in Zakynthos in 1975, he studied in the Athens School of Arts (1994-1999) under professor Chronis Botsoglou.
-He graduated with honours.
-He continued his studies on a Master's level with a scholarship given by the Alexander Onassis Foundation, at Middlesex University in London (2001-2002).
+Born in Zakynthos in 1975, he studied at the Athens School of Arts (1994-1999) under professor Chronis Botsoglou.
+He graduated summa cum laude.
+He continued his studies on a Master’s level with a scholarship given by the Alexander S. Onassis Foundation, at Middlesex University in London (2001-2002).
 Plessas has taken part in many group exhibitions and works of his have been procured by museums and private collections both in Greece and abroad.
 He lives and works in Zakynthos.

 Painter of the Month

-I would say, Plessas expresses and defends with his work a representational, figurative painting.
-This doesn't mean that he applies the principles and regulations of the exact representation by life.
-He moves between two major tendencies in art; pop art and critical realism, using frugal means such as black and coloured pencils or
+I would say that Plessas expresses and defends with his work a representational, figurative painting.
+This doesn’t mean that he applies the principles and regulations of the exact representation by life.
+He moves between two major tendencies in art; pop art and critical realism, using frugal means such as black and coloured pencils or watercolour.

 He focuses on faces, depicting their features with an implacable directness that merely touches crudeness, showing the peculiar schizoid nature of man, through the peculiar asymmetry of their two sides.

-He attempts to conceive stereotypical, televisionary reproduced scenes of human relations within the mass society of consumption, by interpositioning phrases and cliche-symbols, such as the playboy bunny or the banal expression ''be cool''.
-He directs an ''Annunciation'' with the singer Madonna in Virgin Mary's role and a ''Crucifixion'' that takes place on an electric chair.
-He transforms familiar grims into unfamiliar grimaces, bringing back in memory the grotesque figures from ''Dolce Vita'' of Federico Fellini.
+He attempts to conceive stereotypical, television reproduced scenes of human relations within the mass society of consumption, by interposing phrases and cliché symbols, such as the playboy bunny or the banal expression “be cool”.
+He directs an “Annunciation” with the singer Madonna in Virgin Mary’s role and a “Crucifixion” that takes place on an electric chair.
+He transforms familiar grims into unfamiliar grimaces, bringing back in memory the grotesque figures from Federico Fellini’s “Dolce Vita”.

-In this way, he adds up an intense dramaticality in his forms that has nothing to do with the dramatic way of their depiction, uses iconographic elements without a trace of descriptiveness, marks out the quality characteristics of his style and at the same time he strips his human figures from the stereotypes that compose the standardized image of themselves.
-Through these contradictions he projects man as a painful, tender and inexorably cruel presence, that can be offered for multiple interpretations.
+In this way, he adds up an intense drama in his forms that has nothing to do with the dramatic way of their depiction, he uses iconographic elements without a trace of descriptiveness, he marks out the quality characteristics of his style and at the same time he strips his human figures from the stereotypes that compose the standardized image of themselves.
+Through these contradictions he projects man as a painful, tender and inexorably cruel presence, open to more than one interpretations.